10 Fashionable Face Masks People With Chronic Illness Recommend

 “I use a Vogmask,” said Rachel Guerra.
-“There’s lots of patterns to choose from.
+“There are lots of patterns to choose from.
 They are a little pricey (around $30) but mine is super comfortable and it has an exhale valve which also helps with my asthma.”

 Britany Harden added, “I use Vogmask.
 The ear straps were too tight so my mom sewed on different ones, but after that I loved it.
 It’s not 100 percent effective, but what mask is, especially if you have immunodeficiency.”

 Buy the face mask above for $33 from Vogmask.

 Surgical masks serve as a barrier to prevent the release of bacteria in liquid droplets from your nose and mouth to prevent the spread of illness.
 They can also and prevent droplets from entering your nose and mouth.
 Typically designed with several layers of specially designed materials (not paper or cloth), surgical masks can also prevent you from touching your face.
 Surgical masks do not usually filter out airborne particles.